Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-Keating and Snaith~\hyperlink{x:biblio:KS1}{[{\xreffont 57}]}\hyperlink{x:biblio:KS2}{[{\xreffont 58}]} made the second key leap when they recognized that the characteristic polynomial could be used to model the L-function itself.
+Keating and Snaith~\hyperlink{KS1}{[{\xreffont 76}]}\hyperlink{KS2}{[{\xreffont 77}]} made the second key leap when they recognized that the characteristic polynomial could be used to model the \(L\)-function itself.
 Here the \terminology{characteristic polynomial} of the \(N\times N\) matrix \(A\) is written in the slightly nonstandard form

-which is in keeping with our normalization \hyperref[x:men:srpoly]{({\xreffont\ref{x:men:srpoly}})} for self-reciprocal polynomials.
+which is in keeping with our normalization \hyperref[srpoly]{({\xreffont\ref{srpoly}})} for self-reciprocal polynomials.
 Here the \(e^{i \theta_j}\) are the eigenvalues of \(A\).
 The analogue of the \(Z\)-function is